dealingwith/daniel-industries/_writings/funhouse.md

 People danced, they sang along, they patted Mary on the back, they held their hands up for high-fives, which Mary could connect with in-between notes.
 She started to lose herself in the music, her head bouncing to the beat while her hands danced across the fretboard of the Jazzmaster bass.
 The entire band was so in the zone that they forgot to switch up instruments.
 They just went from one song to the next.

-Close to ten, Joe pounded out the tom beat to Goody Two Shoes.
+Close to ten, Joe pounded out the tom beat to _Goody Two Shoes_.
 Dude punched out the horn part on the keyboard.
 The gathered crowd began to jump up and down, and the old wood floor bounced.
 It was like the entire house moved to the groove.
 Walls swayed to and fro.
 The roof expanded with every punch from the keyboard-trumpet, now turned up as loud as it would go through the small P.A.

-After the last note of Goody Two Shoes, Jonas immediately broke into Rock Lobster.
+After the last note of _Goody Two Shoes_, Jonas immediately broke into _Rock Lobster_.
 The jumping only intensified.
 A woman Mary didn’t know rushed up to the microphone to sing backup.
 Her voice was incredible.
 Another joined.
 Her voice was not.
 But it didn’t matter.
 Soon the entire populace of the house was singing along.
 After they had played what felt like forever, Jonas started to crouch down and play more quietly.
 Joe, Dude, and Mary followed his lead.
 Jonas finally stopped playing and pulled the electric guitar off over his head.
 Dude and Joe continued to softly pound out the beat, and Mary did the same.
 Jonas pulled a metal hollow-body acoustic off the wall and rejoined his bandmates.
 They got louder and louder, and Jonas repeated the final verse to a crescendo.
 By the time he was shouting, “Here comes a bikini whale!” he was leading a procession out the door, all chanting “Rock lobster!”
 Joe picked his floor tom off the floor and just started pounding it, a few people behind Jonas.

 Mary’s euphoria was replaced by fear as she noticed the entire party was moving outdoors.
 Dude stopped playing and stepped around his keyboard.
 He grabbed a tambourine and a large gourd shaker.
 He smiled, handed the gourd to Mary, and started shaking the tambourine and following the crowd.
 Mary’s smile returned and she shook the gourd with exuberance.